School of Engineering Jayhawk Undergraduate Research Symposium

-All presentations will be judged by a committee of faculty members and graduate students, and the top presenters in each division will be awarded cash prizes (1st place $100, 2nd place $75, and 3rd place $50).
-Light refreshments will be served.
-Registration is due by March 10th by 5 PM.
+All presentations will be judged by a committee of faculty members and graduate students, and the top presenters in each division will be awarded cash prizes (1st place.
 Please email Annie Lynn if you have any questions.

 Graduate Engineering Association (GEA) Annual Research Competition

 On April 20, 2017 the Graduate Engineering Association (GEA) will hold their Annual Research Competition.
 This event gives undergraduate and graduate engineering students the opportunity to present their research in a poster or presentation competition.
 Students apply online for the GEA Research Competition.
-Applications are due by 5:00 PM on Monday, April 3rd.
+Application deadline extended - due by 5:00 PM on Monday, April 10th.
 Students may participate in both the poster and/or presentation competition and cash prizes are awarded to top competitors by GEA.
-There are supplemental workshops planned to help students prepare for the competition.
 More information will be shared in March.
-Contact email@example.com with questions about this event.
+Contact firstname.lastname@example.org with questions about this event.